martinBaillie42/nodetemplate/README.md

  * gulp-sass
  * browser-sync

-## NPM, Vagrant and Windows
+## NPM, Vagrant, Linux and Windows

-If you have a Windows host you can't have the node_modules folder in the synced folder.
+If you have a Windows host and a Linux guest you can't have the node_modules folder in the synced folder.
 It has to be in a folder on the guest machine with a symlink to it in the synced folder.

 For the Windows to treat the symlink correctly you have to: